yashasroy/courses-yashas-minicourse/chapter1.md

 What was the point of doing all that?
 We now know how many samples and features there are in the dataset.
 Or do we?

-On the right, the first few rows of the dataframe are displayed for you to get a understanding.
+On the right, the first few rows of the dataframe are displayed for you to get a understanding of what the data looks like.

 *** =instructions
 - 435 features, 16 samples